alissatroiano/Milestone-2/README.md

 ## Deployment

+This project was deployed with [Github Pages](https://pages.github.com/).
+The [developer](https://github.com/alissatroiano) deployed the project successfully by following these steps:

+1. Created a repository on GitHub.
+1. Exported the project to Gitpod.
+1. Opened the project in Gitpod.
+1. Created index.html.
+1. Built project website.
+1. Committed and pushed all changes to Github.
+1. Imported project into GitHub Desktop and VSCode to work on Animations_Branch and experiment with new features.
+1. Committed and pushed all changes to Github.
+1. Merged Animations_Branch into master.
+1. Deleted alternate branches.
+1. Once the project was completed, I visited "repository settings" on GitHub.com.
+1. Scrolled down to the GitHub Pages section and clicked, "source".
+1. Selected the 'master' branch for deployment.
+1. Fired up a browser and went [here](https://alissatroiano.github.io/Milestone-2/) to ensure deployment was successful.

+### To run this project locally

+1. Follow [this link](https://github.com/alissatroiano/Milestone-2) to the project's GitHub Repository.
+2. In the 'Code' section to the project name and description.
+3. Click the green button labeled, 'Clone or download.'
+4. Copy the provided URL.
+5. Open Git Bash in your local Integrated Development Environment.
+6. Type the command, `git clone`.
+7. Paste [this URL](https://github.com/alissatroiano/Milestone-2.git) that was copied from GitHub earlier.

+**Another Option:**

+1. Follow [this link](https://github.com/alissatroiano/Milestone-2) to the project's GitHub Repository.
+2. In the 'Code' section scroll passed the project's name and description.
+3. Click the green button labeled, 'Clone or download.'
+4. Click, 'Download Zip'.
+5. Wait for the zip file to extract.
+6. Open the folder.
+7. Open index.html in your web browser

+### To run this project remotely

+1. Open your local IDE
+2. Type the command `git remote add origin` followed by [this URL](https://github.com/alissatroiano/Milestone-2).
+3. Run ***git remote -v***
+4. **cd** project folder

+You can also:

+* View a live version of this project [here](https://alissatroiano.github.io/Milestone-2)

 ## Credits

 ### Content and Research

-* The target market research and demographic data used to create User Stories, Wireframes and to pitch this project in README.md was obtained from [Wired.com](https://www.wired.com/2013/06/women-game-of-thrones/), [BusinessInsider.com](https://www.businessinsider.com/game-of-thrones-compared-to-most-popular-tv-shows-of-2018-ratings-2019-4?op=1#2-the-big-bang-theory-cbs-9), [WinterIsComing.net](https://winteriscoming.net/2017/01/16/results-song-of-ice-and-fire-game-of-thrones-demographic-survey/) and [Statista.com](https://www.statista.com/search/?q=A+Game+of+Thrones&qKat=newSearchFilter&sortMethod=idrelevance&isRegionPref=840&sortMethodMobile=idrelevance&statistics=1&dossiers=1&groupA=1&xmo=1&surveys=1&toplists=1&accuracy=and&region%5B%5D=3&isoregion=3&isocountrySearch=&category=0&interval=0&archive=1).
+* The target market research and demographic data used to create User Stories, Wireframes, and to pitch this project in README.md were obtained from [Wired.com](https://www.wired.com/2013/06/women-game-of-thrones/), [BusinessInsider.com](https://www.businessinsider.com/game-of-thrones-compared-to-most-popular-tv-shows-of-2018-ratings-2019-4?op=1#2-the-big-bang-theory-cbs-9), [WinterIsComing.net](https://winteriscoming.net/2017/01/16/results-song-of-ice-and-fire-game-of-thrones-demographic-survey/) and [Statista.com](https://www.statista.com/search/?q=A+Game+of+Thrones&qKat=newSearchFilter&sortMethod=idrelevance&isRegionPref=840&sortMethodMobile=idrelevance&statistics=1&dossiers=1&groupA=1&xmo=1&surveys=1&toplists=1&accuracy=and&region%5B%5D=3&isoregion=3&isocountrySearch=&category=0&interval=0&archive=1).

 * The information about real historical events that inspired Game Of Thrones from the quiz portion of this project was copied from:

     1. [BBC.com](https://www.bbc.co.uk/programmes/articles/4RVybvDdJMq7fjRp5450yX1/the-real-historical-events-that-inspired-game-of-thrones) - to research real events that inspired Game of Thrones.
-    2. [History Behind Game Of Thrones](http://history-behind-game-of-thrones.com) - to research valid history behind Game of Thrones.
+    2. [History Behind Game Of Thrones](http://history-behind-game-of-thrones.com) - to research the real history behind Game of Thrones.
-    3. [LiveScience.com](https://www.livescience.com/59954-photos-game-of-thrones-set-locations.html) - for quiz content pertaining to Game Of Thrones filming locationss
+    3. [LiveScience.com](https://www.livescience.com/59954-photos-game-of-thrones-set-locations.html) - for quiz content about Game Of Thrones filming locations
     4. [The Week](https://theweek.com/articles/463588/fromreallife-events-that-inspired-game-thrones-red-wedding) was used to obtain information about Scotland's historical Black Dinner of 1440.
     5. [Ancient.eu](https://www.ancient.eu/Battle_of_Bosworth/) and [Brittanica.com](https://www.britannica.com/event/Wars-of-the-Roses) were referenced to obtain historical information about The War Of The Roses.
     6. [Fandom](https://gameofthrones.fandom.com/wiki/Ironborn) - the quiz answer about the Ironborn and Vikings was copied and pasted from this article.